 The request should be completed at least 2 business days prior to the date the exam will be scheduled to ensure testing space is available and staff are available to adapt exams.

 STEP 2: Be sure you have your Accommodation Sheet with you at all times, so you can select the correct accommodations at the time of registration.
 These are the accommodations that the Coordinator approved for you.

 Due to the high volume of exams and limited space in the area, students are strongly encouraged to schedule as early as possible, especially for midterms and final exams.
-On occasions when ADA Services is unable to provide space for students to take an exam due to late delivery of the online Test Accommodations Request, the student will need to make arrangements with the faculty member.
+On occasions when Disability Services is unable to provide space for students to take an exam due to late delivery of the online Test Accommodations Request, the student will need to make arrangements with the faculty member.

-The student should remind instructors when asking them to complete the instructor portion of the online Test Accommodations Request, that exams need to be made available to the Testing Center or ADA Services prior to the scheduled exam date; a minimum of two weeks in advance if the exam needs to be put in an adapted format, and a minimum of one week in advance for all other exams.
+The student should remind instructors when asking them to complete the instructor portion of the online Test Accommodations Request, that exams need to be made available to the Testing Center or Disability Services prior to the scheduled exam date; a minimum of two weeks in advance if the exam needs to be put in an adapted format, and a minimum of one week in advance for all other exams.